Table of Contents:

-Germany is such an interesting country that has an incredible history that stretches back for centuries.
-There are a plenty of things that Germany is famous for today but many people don’t look past the typical facts that are well known.
-If you happen to have German ancestry, then it will be really interesting for you to learn a little bit more about the country your ancestors called home.
+Germany is such an interesting country with an incredible history stretching over centuries.
+There are plenty of things that Germany is famous for today but many people don’t look past the typical facts that are well known.
+If you happen to have a bit of German ancestry, then it will be really interesting for you to learn a little bit more about the country your ancestors called home.

-You Won’t Be Punished for Breaking Out of Jail in Germany
+You Won’t Be Punished For Breaking Out Of Jail In Germany

 You see, people can be punished for the acts they commit in order to escape from jail.
-Destruction of property and assaulting someone are punishable offenses so the stuff that someone would have to do to escape from jail is what he or she will be brought back in for.
+Destruction of property and assaulting someone are punishable offenses, so the stuff that someone would have to do to escape from jail is what he or she will be brought back in for.

 Germany Is Particular About Naming Babies